Alex-Burton-Johnson/RGB_Rock-Snow_Differentiation/README.md

 - Enter these pixel values in to their relevant worksheet within this spreadsheet [Delete example rows first].
 - Within the worksheet "Threshold Calibration", in the table "Manually Defined Calibration Points", change the location of the four "Manually Defined Calibration Points" on the curve so that they best separate the values for snow and rock.
 - A second order polynomial trendline is automatically fitted to the "Manually Defined Calibration Points" and its equation displayed on the graph.
 Use this equation in your GIS or image analysis software to calculate the threshold raster delineating snow and rock from the red and blue bands in your original image (use the "Raster Calculator" in the ArcMap Spatial Analyst Toolbox).
-The equation to use in Raster Calculator for "y = ax2 + bx + c", where y is the calculated threshold for red band raster (Threshold.tif) and x is the ratio of the red/blue raster values ("red-blue.tif"), is:
+The equation to use in Raster Calculator for *"y = ax2 + bx + c"*, where *y* is the calculated threshold for red band raster (Threshold.tif) and *x* is the ratio of the red/blue raster values ("red-blue.tif"), is:

 *a* * Float("red-blue.tif") * Float("red-blue.tif") -*b* * Float("red-blue.tif") +*c*

-Copy the values of a, b, and c from the polynomial equation in this spreadsheet.
-Calculate "red-blue.tif" (i.e. x in the polynomial equation) in the Raster Calculator from:
+Copy the values of *a*, *b*, and *c* from the polynomial equation in this spreadsheet.
+Calculate "red-blue.tif" (i.e. *x* in the polynomial equation) in the Raster Calculator from:

 Float("[Red Raster Band].tif")/Float("[Blue Raster Band].tif")